-- ☐ Confirm Reception Centre is available for use. - ☐ Establish Reception Centre. - ☐ Confirm communication links. - ☐ Receive evacuees and maintain a Reception Centre Registration Log. - ☐ Arrange for food and accommodations for the evacuees. - ☐ Provide evacuees with a place to request counselling services, if required. - ☐ Record and follow up on all evacuees who choose to make their own accommodation arrangements. - ☐ Arrange for temporary care of livestock (if possible) and the security of evacuated property. - ☐ Establish and oversee compensation administration activities at the reception centre. - ☐ Reimburse evacuees for their immediate out-of-pocket expenses and log details on a Resident Compensation Log. ☐ Where possible, provide evacuees with information regarding - their property, livestock, and the incident. □ Forward all media and incident inquiries to the - 02 Information Officer. - □ Report all names of evacuees who have registered at the Reception Centre to the Public Safety Group Supervisor.
-ICS 214 - ☐ Document activities using the ICS 214 Activity Log. - ☐ Assist with post-incident activities. - □ Confirm information to be released to public with the Information Officer. - □ Address resident concerns and forward them to the Public Safety Group Supervisor.
+- ☐ Confirm Reception Centre is available for use. - ☐ Establish Reception Centre. - ☐ Confirm communication links. - □ Receive evacuees and maintain a Reception Centre | B1 Registration Log. - ☐ Arrange for food and accommodations for the evacuees. - ☐ Provide evacuees with a place to request counselling services, if required. - □ Record and follow up on all evacuees who choose to make their own accommodation arrangements. - ☐ Arrange for temporary care of livestock (if possible) and - ☐ Establish and oversee compensation administration activities at the reception centre. - ☐ Reimburse evacuees for their immediate out-of-pocket expenses and log details on a Resident Compensation Log. - ☐ Where possible, provide evacuees with information regarding their property, livestock, and the incident. - ☐ Forward all media and incident inquiries to the C2 Information Officer. - □ Report all names of evacuees who have registered at the Reception Centre to the Public Safety Group Supervisor. - ☐ Document activities using the ICS 214 Activity Log. - ☐ Assist with post-incident activities.